OpenMDAO/OpenMDAO/openmdao/docs/features/running/setup_and_run.rst

     #. :code:`run_driver()`

 The first one will execute one pass through your model.
-The second one executes the  <openmdao.core.driver.Driver> running the optimization, DOE, etc. that you've set up.
+The second one executes the driver running the optimization, DOE, etc. that you've set up.

 Examples
 ---------